 Speaker: Courtney Roman

-C. Roman will provide an overview of states’ efforts to identify family caregivers, including strategies states are using to extend their reach, particularly to diverse communities.
+C. Roman provided an overview of states’ efforts to identify family caregivers, including strategies states are using to extend their reach, particularly to diverse communities.

 III.
 Identifying Family Caregivers of Individuals with Alzheimer’s, Dementia, and Other Related Diseases in Iowa

-Speakers: Kristie Wiltgen, LBSW, Regional Director, Northeast Iowa Area Agency on Aging and Megan Abramski, Iowa Department on Aging
+Speakers: Kristie Wiltgen, LBSW, Regional Director, Northeast Iowa Area Agency on Aging and Megan Abramski, Family Caregiver Coordinator, Iowa Department on Aging

-K. Wiltgen and M. Abramski will describe how Iowa identified a gap in service utilization for caregivers of individuals with Alzheimer’s, dementia, and other related diseases via a family caregiver assessment administered by Area Agency on Aging staff.
-They will detail a resource Iowa developed to close this gap.
+K. Wiltgen and M. Abramski described how Iowa identified a gap in service utilization for caregivers of individuals with Alzheimer’s, dementia, and other related diseases via a family caregiver assessment administered by Area Agency on Aging staff.
+They detailed a resource Iowa developed to close this gap.

 IV.
 Reaching Working Caregivers in New York